-The article on the Current UK Cheque Clearing Process shows how lengthy a process it is getting a cheque cleared at the clearing banks, this article aims to highlight how much longer it takes for agency banks to carry out the same process.
+The article on the Pre 2019 UK Cheque Clearing Process shows how lengthy a process it is getting a cheque cleared at the clearing banks, this article aims to highlight how much longer it took for agency banks to carry out the same process.
 To help explain this the article has been broken down into several parts:

-- Cheque Clearing Where the Cheque does not Bounce
+- Pre 2019 Cheque Clearing for Agency Banks Where the Cheque does not Bounce

-- Agency Bank Cheque Processing of Bounced Cheques
+- Pre 2019 Agency Bank Cheque Processing of Bounced Cheques

-Cheque Clearing Where the Cheque does not Bounce
+Pre 2019 Cheque Clearing for Agency Banks Where the Cheque does not Bounce

 The diagram below illustrates the process where a person (called Heroine) pays in a cheque at her bank, an Agency Bank, (a small building society) drawn on another Agency Bank (for example a UK subsidiary of a US bank).
 The different parts of the process are described in turn.
 Later on in the article we discover what happens when the cheque Heroine has paid in bounces.